INDIA: THE GREAT SURRENDER

 And then our tummies rumbled.
 Mine first, and then Jack’s.

 On the fourth day, I looked like I might not make it out of India.
 Jack got us in a rickshaw to find a doctor.
 The taxi driver, sporting a set of black teeth, was confident that he knew the ‘best doctor in India’.

 ‘Surrender,’ I whispered to a skinny, hollow-eyed Jack, who was trying not to vomit out the window.
-So much for putting on weight with all that food, I thought.
-The driver pulled into an unmarked street, next to a huddled sleeping figure with no shoes on the sidewalk.
-I couldn’t see any sign to the doctor’s surgery, just a closed down bakery sign and an ATM.
+So much for putting on holiday weight, I thought, as I looked down at my own bony, flimsy thighs.
+The driver pulled into an unmarked street, next to a huddled sleeping figure on the sidewalk.
+I couldn’t see any sign to a doctor’s surgery.
+Just a closed down bakery sign and an ATM.
+The driver pointed up.